 At present, membership comprises seven county members and six non-county organisations.
 The counties are Buckinghamshire, Essex, Hertfordshire, Kent, Middlesex, Surrey and Sussex; and the non-county associations are Berkshire Junior Chess Association, Chess in Schools and Communities, Hampshire Junior Chess Association, Hastings International Congress, Maidenhead Chess Club, Oxfordshire Juniors, Richmond Junior Chess Club, and Thanet and East Kent Chess League.

 The Union fulfills a number of significant roles:

 - As a constituent member of the ECF, it has the right to place motions on the agenda for ECF Council meetings and generally to represent the interests of its members.

 - It organises qualifying events for national competitions.
-The County Championships are well supported, with around 30 teams participating across five divisions.
+The County Championships are well supported, with around 30 teams participating across six divisions.

 - It organises events, which are open to teams from both county and non-county members, including:

 (a) one or more Under 18 events, held annually on a jamboree basis

 (b) a season-long team competition for players aged under 14 and graded under 130